rpicard/explore-flask/11-handling_forms.md

 #### Custom validators

-In addition to the built-in validators provided by WTForms, you can create your own validators.
-I'll demonstrate this by making a "Unique" validator that will check the database and make sure that the value provided by the user is unique.
-This could be used to make sure that there aren't any existing users with a certain email address.
-Normally, we'd have to do this in the view, but we can abstract that away to the form itself.
+In addition to the built-in form validators provided by WTForms (e.g. `Required()`, `Email()`, etc.), you can create your own validators.
+I'll demonstrate this by making a `Unique()` validator that will check the database and make sure that the value provided by the user doesn't already exist.
+This could be used to make sure that a username or email address isn't already in use.
+Without WTForms, we'd probably be doing these checks in the view, but now we can abstract that away to the form itself.

 Lets start by defining a simple sign-up form.

-myapp/forms.py
+_myapp/forms.py_
 ```
 from flask.ext.wtforms import Form
 from wtforms import TextField, PasswordField, Required, Email